 This means that the pension rebate is not currently being applied to your rates.
 Please check that your pension card is current and that you are still entitled to receive the pension.
 If you are entitled to the pension please contact Council’s Customer Service Team on 9952 8222 for further assistance.

 Eligible pensioners are entitled to a rebate of up to 50% of their combined rates and domestic waste charges, up to a maximum of $250.
+All eligible pensioners are also entitled to a voluntary Council rebate of $100.00.
 For more information on the pension rebate and eligibility please click here.

 Interest is charged on a daily basis against any rates and charges that remain outstanding after the due date of each instalment.

 Interest is charged on a daily basis at the current rate of 9.0% p.a. for 2023/24

 Once the interest is charged it will usually not be waived.
 However, if Council has contributed to the late payment of the rates by Council’s actions or inactions interest may be waived?
 A request for a waiver should be made in writing (email is OK).

 Please ensure you enter all seven (7) digits of your Customer Reference No. including all the zeros (0).
 If your customer reference number is displayed as less than seven (7) digits, please add zeros to the start of the number until there are seven digits.

 You can pay your rates in a number of ways.
 Return to the Rates homepage to view a list of payment options.